Mike Ford (baseball): New York Yankees (2012-2021)

 The Yankees invited Ford to spring training as a non-roster player in 2019.
 They assigned him to Scranton/Wilkes-Barre to start the 2019 season.
 The Yankees promoted Ford to the major leagues when Greg Bird went on the injured list on April 16.
 He made his major league debut on April 18.
 After going 0 for 6 at bat in his first two games, on April 21, Ford got his first MLB hit; a double to left-center field off Jorge López in a 7–6 win against the Kansas City Royals.
 On April 23, he hit his first MLB home run off Chris Stratton of the Los Angeles Angels.

 On August 15, in a blowout game against the Cleveland Indians, Ford made his pitching debut.
 He gave up two home runs, but pitched two innings, including a 1-2-3 ninth inning.
 On August 26, Ford recorded his first multi home run game in his MLB career by hitting two home runs against the Seattle Mariners.
 On September 1, Ford hit his first career walk-off hit, a solo home run off of Liam Hendriks in a 5–4 win over the Oakland Athletics.
+Ford finished the 2019 season with 12 home runs in only 143 at-bats along with a solid .350 on-base percentage.

 Ford spent the entire 2020 season with the Yankees, but he struggled offensively, posting offensive numbers well below his 2019 season, with a .135/.226/.270 slash line paired with only 2 home runs and 11 RBI.
 After posting a slash line of .133/.278/.283 in 22 games, Ford was designated for assignment by the Yankees on June 12, 2021.